 As with managing other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
-School staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a referral to the Channel programme.
+College staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a Prevent referral.
+Staff should contact the DSL who should be aware of the local procedures in place, before making a Prevent referral.